IBM/reactive-code-workshop/README.md

 ## About the VM

-The lab will use a Skytap-hosted virtual machine (VM), which will contain all necessary artifacts for the lab.
+The lab uses a Skytap-hosted virtual machine (VM), which contains all necessary artifacts for the lab.
 The Skytap VM features Ubuntu 16.04.3 LTS (xenial) as the operating system and has the following software installed:

 * git 2.7.4
 * sbt 0.13.16